lskatz/fundamentals-of-bioinformatics/README.md

 | 14 | [shotgun metagenomics](files/14-metagenomics.pptx) | Chapter 9 | [quiz](quizzes/14-shotgun-metagenomics.md) | |
 | 15 | Final exam [no pptx] | | [final](quizzes/20-final-exam.md) | [Apr 8, 2025](https://youtu.be/Yf2-wzu4-uk) |

 [^1]: Access given by request; the recording was not necessarily made at the same time of the slides, in 2025, and so material might be different.
+The playlist of recordings can be found at <https://www.youtube.com/playlist?list=PL_G_azApeLUxLEdgw-TicGN83OlkmqnIb>.

 ## License